SheepTester/longer-tweets/_posts/2022-07-08-google-ctf.md

 }
 ```

-It seems that, for every character in the input password `flag`, it plucks and removes some arbitrary character in `pool` and ensures that the characters match; `pool` is a scrambled version of the correct flag, and `flag` must match the unscrambled version of `pool`.
-The characters from `pool` are removed in a consistent yet unintuitive order, but `flag` is processed from left to right.
-Therefore, I could modify `x` to print out the characters in `pool` as they are plucked out to reveal the unscrambled version of the `flag`.
+It seems that, for each character in the argument `flag`---presumably, the flag for the CTF challenge---it plucks and removes an arbitrary character in `pool` and ensures that two match: `pool` is a scrambled version of the correct flag, and `flag` must match the unscrambled version of `pool`.
+The characters from `pool` are removed in a consistent yet unintuitive order, depending on what `i` happens to be, but `flag` is processed from left to right.
+Therefore, I could modify `x` to print out the characters in `pool` in the order they are plucked out to reveal the unscrambled version of the correct `flag`.

 ```js
 > s = ''